juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'GET!
 OUT!'

 Guy tugged frantically.
 He was slowly losing his consciousness and sense of self.
-Thoughts of bloody crusades to spread the Absolute Truth and saving the ignorant masses from the dangers of ignorance started sprouting in his mind.
+Thoughts of bloody crusades to spread the Absolute Truth and save the ignorant masses from the dangers of ignorance started sprouting in his mind.

 'STOP!'